if-not-null-get/test-assignment/README.md

 This will run both unit and integration tests and prepare the latest version to be run in a Docker environment

-2. Start both app and db with Docker Compose (make sure you got Docker and Docker Compose installed):
+2. Start both app and db with Docker Compose:

 ```bash
    docker-compose up --build